Loneliness and mental health

 Loneliness doesn’t always occur from simply spending a lot of time alone.

 You can be alone and not feel lonely if you have close networks and strong, supportive relationships.
+And, even with plenty of friends and a lively social media network, you can still feel incredibly lonely.
+If you feel lonely, you are lonely.

 What causes loneliness?